Ontario Fly Fishing: 15 Best Places And Methods To Try

 The St.Mary’s River in Northern Ontario can be good for Chinook and Atlantic salmon and possibly Pink salmon.
 See other river options below.

-Most rivers and creeks flowing into Lake Ontario and Lake Huron will have some salmon run up them and can be worth exploring.
+Most rivers and creeks flowing into Lake Ontario and Lake Huron will have some salmon run up them, and can be worth exploring.

-Ontario Fly fishing For Bass And Other Warm Water Species
+Ontario Fly Fishing for Bass And Other Warm Water Species

 Ontario Fly fishing for musky.

-Fly fishing for bass, pike and musky can be a lot of fun and there are opportunities all over Ontario.
+Fly fishing for bass, pike, and musky can be a lot of fun, and there are opportunities all over Ontario.

-Southern Ontario has lots of rivers with small mouth bass and a few good lakes and ponds for large mouth bass.
+Southern Ontario has lots of rivers with smallmouth bass and a few good lakes and ponds for largemouth bass.

-There are also some good rivers with pike and musky in them which are easy to fish with a fly rod.
+There are also some good rivers with pike and musky in them, which are easy to fish with a fly rod.

-Many of the lower sections of rivers that flow into Lake Ontario, Lake Erie, Lake Huron, and Georgian Bay will have small mouth bass fishing opportunities.
+Many of the lower sections of rivers that flow into Lake Ontario, Lake Erie, Lake Huron, and Georgian Bay will have smallmouth bass fishing opportunities.

-The Saugeen River downriver of Walkerton to the lake is an excellent bass fishery and so is the grand river throughout the entire river.
+The Saugeen River, downriver of Walkerton to the lake, is an excellent bass fishery, and so is the Grand River throughout the entire river.

 In Northern Ontario, the entire eastern shoreline and most of the rivers entering it will have opportunities for musky, pike, and bass.